A great traditional Malay dish that is easy to prepare: perfectly fried whole fish with crisp skin and moist flesh

 To get the fried fish to that perfect stage, however, two things are required: seasoning the fish and frying it correctly.
 For the seasonings, the fish is rubbed with salt and turmeric powder.
 To fry the fish, use enough oil to make sure that at least half of the fish is submerged.
 Make sure too that the oil is extremely hot before lowering the fish into it.

 The spicy sauce, or sambal in Malay, is excellent not just with fish but also with other seafood, meats, and even hard-boiled eggs.
 Make a whole tub and freeze extra portions for later use – then get the neighborhood talking when you serve this memorable dish at your next dinner party.

 This dish is perfect with newly cooked rice.

-- 1/2 kilogram firm fleshy fish (mackerel, tilapia, or red snapper are recommended)
+- 1/2 kilogram firm whole fish, gutted and de-scaled (mackerel, tilapia, or red snapper are recommended)

 - 2 tablespoons turmeric powder